 Once protected, it becomes:

-The original VBA code of calculate() has been moved into the XLS Padlock VBA Editor and compiled there, as you can see below:
+We moved the original VBA code of calculate() to the XLS Padlock VBA Editor.
+Then, we compiled it, as you can see below:

 You can see how this works thanks to our online video.